-- TND_RSA_SigSTD_Secure (RSA signature generation with the standard method) - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method) - TND_RSA_Verify (RSA signature verification) This function performs the RSA signature verification.
-Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA_R2modM_precompute_sec (R^2 value precomputation for the standard RSA)
+- TND\RSA\SigSTD\Secure (RSA signature generation with the standard method) - TND\RSA\SigCRT\Secure (RSA signature generation with CRT method) - TND\RSA\Verify (RSA signature verification) This function performs the RSA signature verification.
+Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA\R2modM\precompute\sec (R^2 value precomputation for the standard RSA)

-This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent standard RSA operations. - RSA_R2modPandQ_precompute_sec (R^2 value precomputation for the CRT RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent CRT RSA operations. - 323 The TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasure against the timing attack, SPA, DPA and the fault attack. - 324 The RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec functions implement some countermeasures against the fault attack.
+This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent standard RSA operations. - RSA\R2modPandQ\precompute\sec (R^2 value precomputation for the CRT RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent CRT RSA operations.

+The TND\RSA\SigSTD\Secure and TND\RSA\SigCRT\Secure have some countermeasure against the timing attack, SPA, DPA and the fault attack.

+The RSA\R2modM\precompute\sec and RSA\R2modPandQ\precompute\sec functions implement some countermeasures against the fault attack.

-TORNADO-T ECC Cryptographic Library as part of Secure RSA/ECC/SHA library (optional)
+TORNADO-E ECC Cryptographic Library as part of Secure RSA/ECC/SHA library (optional)

-- 325 This function assists in the acceleration of required for the ECC cryptographic operations including the ECDSA signature generation/verification and the ECDH secret key derivation.
-(FCS_COP.1/ECDSA and FCS_COP.1/ECDH) - 326 TORNADO-T RSA/ECC/SHA library provides a set of functions to implement elliptic curve cryptographic algorithms.
-In particular, it provides some functions to implement the ECDSA signature generation/verification and the ECDH secret key derivation.
+This function assists in the acceleration of required for the ECC cryptographic operations including the ECDSA signature generation/verification, the ECDH secret key derivation, EdDSA25519 signature generation/verification and the X25519 secret key derivation.
+(FCS\COP.1/ECDSA, FCS\COP.1/ECDH, FCS\COP.1/X25519 and FCS\COP.1/EdDSA25519)

+TORNADO-E RSA/ECC/SHA library provides a set of functions to implement elliptic curve cryptographic algorithms.
+In particular, it provides some functions to implement the ECDSA signature generation/verification, the ECDH secret key derivation, EdDSA25519 signature generation/verification and the X25519 secret key derivation.